jexnator/starter-academic/content/post/Update/7/index.md

 I also helped Armstrong to change his password for his AWS root account.

 In the meantime I spent another day with the implementation of sorting algorithms for the subject Data Structures and Algorithms.
-Since my group member relieved me a bit during the review phase, I did the full assignment for this, which in retrospect was quite time-consuming.
+Since my group member relieved me a bit during the re-examination time, I did the full assignment for this, which in retrospect was quite time-consuming.
 However, the effort was worth it and the assignment received a grade of 6.0.

 Last week on Thursday Andreas showed me the user interfaces of Nutanix, Cloudian and Rubrik and their corresponding functionalities.